 Are you looking for something fun to add to your Thanksgiving Dinner?
 Look no further!
-We have a couple free, darling printables that are sure to bring a full harvest of giggles to your day!
+We have a few free, darling printables that are sure to bring a full harvest of giggles and gratitude to your day!

 Last year I was chatting with my neighbor while I was waiting for my daughter to slowly gather her things and head home with me.
 I noticed a little framed print on the entry table and so did my first-grader.
 It was a cute Turkey Name Generator!
-You figure out your “Thanksgiving Name” by finding the first letter of your first name and then the month you were born in tells you what your last name is.
+You figure out your “Thanksgiving Name” by finding the first letter of your first name.
+Then the month you were born tells you what your last name is.

 All of the names are fun to say, but some of them may have you scratching your head…” Where does Wampanoag come from?”
 Well, let me tell you all the ones you may not be familiar with: